DenekoW/MCP_toolbox/mcp_arxiv_tool/README.md

 {
   "mcpServers": {
     "benty-fields-arxiv": {
       "command": "python",
       "args": ["/path/to/mcp_arxiv_tool/server.py"]
     }
   }
 }
 ```

-Make sure to use the absolute path to `server.py`.
+Make sure to use the absolute path to `server.py` and your local python environment.

 ## Available Tools